major macro economic indicators

 - Institutional and governance weaknesses (insolvency treatment, property rights, corruption)

-The current account surplus is expected to remain significant in 2019.
-It is based on the large trade surplus (10% of GDP in 2018) linked to hydrocarbon exports (60% of total exports), which more than compensates for the services and income deficit (oil and gas engineering expenditure, Russian stays abroad, dividends from foreign companies, transfers from foreign workers).
-Excluding hydrocarbons, the trade and current account balances are negative at 5% and more than 9% of GDP respectively.
-Despite efforts made since the sanctions were imposed, the substitution of domestic products for imports has had little success, except in the agri-food sector.
-The financial account is negative at 2% of GDP, as the Russian private sector makes financial and real estate investments abroad and is deleveraging, while new foreign investment in Russia is low.
-However, funds are returning to Russia in the form of loans contracted abroad, often by those who have invested money there.
-For this reason, private external debt (27% of GDP) should be put into perspective, especially since growing foreign exchange reserves already represent 17 months of imports and more than five times short-term debt.
+Even if it narrows, the current account surplus will remain high in 2020.
+Despite declining, the trade surplus (11% of GDP in 2019) linked to hydrocarbon exports (54% of total exports) will be considerable and will more than compensate for the deficit in services and income (oil and gas engineering expenses, Russians travelling abroad, dividends from foreign companies, transfers of foreign workers).
+Excluding hydrocarbons, the trade and current account balances would be negative at 3% and 8% of GDP respectively.
+Despite the efforts made since the application of sanctions, the substitution of domestic products for imports only goes so far, except in the agri-food sector.
+The financial account has become slightly negative (estimated at -1% of GDP in 2019).
+The Russian private sector has stopped deleveraging, while net foreign investment flows are negative.
+Private external debt has fallen to 24% of GDP, while growing foreign exchange reserves already stand at 18 months of imports and more than five times short-term debt.

 Bank transfers in Russia are among the most popular instruments used for non-cash payments, for both international and domestic transactions.
 This is because they are fast, secure, and supported by a developed banking network.
 Despite this, cash is still one of the most widespread payment instruments used by individuals.